andresteingress/andresteingress.github.io/_posts/2017-09-21-spring-boot-conditional-annotations.md

 tags: []
 status: publish
 type: post
-published: false
+published: true
 ---

 One of the outstanding features of Spring Boot is without doubt its auto-configuration capability.
 However, auto-configuration is implemented upon another great Spring feature: conditional annotations.

 ### @Conditional Annotations

 Spring 3.1 came with support for the environment abstraction.
-Along came the `@Profile` annotation that we talked about in one of the [last blog posts](http://blog.andresteingress.com/2017/09/18/environment-meta-annotations).
+Along came the `@Profile` annotation.
+We talked about it in one of the [last blog posts](http://blog.andresteingress.com/2017/09/18/environment-meta-annotations).

 However, Spring 4.0 introduced a new mechanism on which since then `@Profile` is based: the `@Conditional` annotation and the `Condition` interface.